 “The course is supposed to be five years long,” Rachel said.
 “However, the prior learning means that Gareth and I only have to study for two years to complete the degree, so should graduate in 2021.”

-Before that happens, both Gareth and Rachel have some challenging times ahead.
-They will both be working full-time while also studying for around 10 hours a week.
-They are also involved in a project team with three other NWF staff who are also doing the same degree apprenticeship course with USW, meaning there are more demands on their time.
+They both worked full-time while also studying for around 10 hours a week, and were also involved in a project team with three other NWF staff who were doing the same degree apprenticeship course with USW, meaning there were more demands on their time.